MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

 Back in 1999 a very remarkable videogame was released for the PlayStation: Final Fantasy VIII.
 I could describe the game or talk about why I like it so much, but it might take some more time than the one we have for this post!

-As a part of the videogame there was a card game called _Triple Triad_.
+In the videogame there was a card game called _Triple Triad_.
 It had relatively simple rules ([described here](http://finalfantasy.wikia.com/wiki/Triple_Triad){:target="_blank"}) but you could spend hours playing it!
-The main reason to do so was to earn cards from your opponents and then mod them into items (some of them, unique to this system).
+The main reason to do so was to earn cards from your opponents and then mod them into items (some of those were unique to this system).

 We'll try to build the logic for this card game in Scala using TDD/BDD.